DOs and DON'Ts

 My first white-collar work was part-time figure clerk at Institutional Investor Magazine on Madison Avenue in NYC.
 I would never have gotten in the door except they needed someone to do a lot of cupcake arithmetic, none of the professional journalists wanted to do it, and a close friend talked them into giving me a chance.
 That was in 1977 when I was 22.

 All of my previous work had been physical.
 It was a huge change for me to go to an office and I remember a lot of it very clearly.
-The magazine was edited by Peter Landau, a big name in financial journalism.
+The magazine was edited by the late Peter Landau, a big name in financial journalism.
 On the wall in the hallway outside his office was a very marked-up stylesheet from the Associated Press.
 It was a list of "DOs and DON'Ts".
 And someone, probably Peter, had changed a lot of the DON'Ts to DOs and a lot of the DOs to DON'Ts.
 The AP stylesheet said DON'T describe a person's clothing or appearance or mood.
 And Peter wanted his writers to do just the opposite.